QuantEcon/cbc_2024/friday/arellano.md

 The only credit instrument available to the government is a one-period bond traded in international credit markets.

-The bond market has the following features

-- The bond matures in one period and is not state contingent.
+The bond matures in one period and is not state contingent.

-- A purchase of a bond with face value $ B' $ is a claim to $ B' $ units of the consumption good next period.
+A purchase of a bond with face value $ B' $ is a claim to $ B' $ units of the consumption good next period.
-- To purchase $ B' $  next period costs $ q B' $ now, or, what is equivalent.
-- For selling $ -B' $ units of next period goods the seller earns $ - q B' $ of today’s goods.
   - If $ B' < 0 $, then $ -q B' $ units of the good are received in the current
     period, for a promise to repay $ -B' $ units next period.
-  - There is an equilibrium  price function $ q(B', y) $ that makes $ q $ depend
-    on both $ B' $ and $ y $.

 Earnings on the government portfolio are distributed (or, if negative, taxed)